nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 Every now and then, the SignalR connectino would break between the Browser and the Blazor Server, and I didn't understand why.
 After completing some Blazer Server training modules, I've learned that a Blazor Lifecycle Method code block is probably throwing an unhandled Exception, and breaking the SignalR connection is the default behavior after such an event.

 I'll have to go back to that project and add appropriate Exception Handling.
 Hooray for continual learning and self improvement!

+Update: I've completed the planned Blazor learning modules! :tada: On to the next thing!

+### Challenges Ahead With Continued Learning

+I've registered for the MS Learn Challenge - Build 2024 Edition and have a plan to get this Plan's Modules knocked out by Tuesday end of day.

 ## Week 20